-- Equipment: Please note that typically, only depreciation rates (according to national rules) can be charged to the ERC for equipment (with some possible exceptions).
+- Equipment: Please note that typically, only depreciation rates (according to national rules) can be charged to the ERC for equipment.
 If the depreciation period of the equipment in question exceeds the duration of the ERC project, the remaining costs have to be carried by other means.
-Please contact your host institution in case of questions in this context. - The category for internally invoiced goods and services refers e.g. to access to internal services that are charged as unit costs (no overheads apply). - Do not forget the possibility to include costs for publications, including open access fees.
+Please contact your host institution in case of questions in this context.
+However, the ERC Work Programme 2023 also refers to the exceptional option of declaring full capitalised costs (p.
+20), if the necessary conditions are met (e.g. fixed asset acount) - The category for internally invoiced goods and services refers e.g. to access to internal services that are charged as unit costs (no overheads apply). - Do not forget the possibility to include costs for publications, including open access fees.
 In Horizon Europe, as each ERC beneficiary must ensure open access to all peer-reviewed scientific publications relating to its results.
 Also costs related to the management of research data / open access to research data can be charged. - Other direct costs with no overheads: This category includes costs of resources made available by third parties which are not used on the premises of the beneficiary (= host institution), e.g. access to large research facilities owned by a third party and not used on the premises of the beneficiaries. - PI salary: As a PI, you may request funding for your salary corresponding to the percentage of total working time dedicated to the ERC project (or a smaller fraction of that amount), even if you already receive a salary by your host institution.
 Funding of (part of) the PI's salary can e.g. support the host institution in hiring a teaching replacement in case there is an agreement to reduce teaching obligations of a PI during the ERC project.
 Please consider, however, whether funding of the PI salary could negatively affect the composition of the team due to budget constraints. - In case you consider a 100% time commitment as PI to the ERC project, we recommend to give this some extra thought since it implies that for the duration of the project no time is foreseen for any other activities such as teaching, writing grant proposals, etc..
 A slight reduction of your time commitment can provide you with more flexibility, also for a possible transfer of the ERC grant to another host institution. - While the administrative requirements for ERC projects are comparatively slim, please note that you also may include personnel costs for administrative support.
 This could be discussed with your host institution.